nela/assignment1/README.md

 - Finn Eivind Aasen
 - Nemanja Lakicevic

+## Requirements

+Required packages are listed in requirements.txt.
+Program has been tested with Python 3.9.1.
+Operating systems Windows and MacOs.

 ## Usage

 For solving the tasks run the ´solution.py´ script.
 The output will be printed to stdout.